Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/chrome-find-unused-code.md

 tags:
   - chrome
 ---

 Nowadays, we have PurgeCSS, which is cool at identifying what CSS is being used and not.
-But did you know Chrome also has the option to show you what CSS and JavaScript are actually being used, and what not?
+But did you know Chrome also has the option to show you what CSS and JavaScript are actually being used and what not?

 Yes, Chrome has a Code Coverage tool!